bullno1/bullno1.github.io/_posts/2017-04-01-switched-goto.md

 title: Faster portable bytecode interpreter with switched goto
 ---

-_Processors hate him, learn to write faster portable interpreters with this simple trick_
+_Processors hate him, learn to write faster portable interpreters with this simple trick._

 tl;dr: In this post, I will talk about a bytecode interpretation technique which performs better than switch dispatch while remaining portable.